openqasm/openqasm/source/language/types.rst

-In general, for any cast between standard types that results in loss of precision, if the source value is larger than can be represented in the target type, the exact behavior is implementation specific.
+In general, for any cast between standard types that results in loss of precision, if the source value is larger than can be represented in the target type, the exact behavior is implementation specific and must be documented by the vendor.

 Allowed casts
 ~~~~~~~~~~~~~